chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ```

-In the NoteUser component or component for specific user notes, it require to check current user is the same of the note's author in this case we also displat edit link like this:
+In the NoteUser component or component for specific user notes, it requires to check if current user is equal to the note's author in this case we also display edit link like this:

 ```